 It seems that this creature goes on a rampage every year.
 Tearing out hearts and putting them in a basket.
-And if it isn’t stopped this year it’ll open up the gates to hell.
-Along the way there’s evil scientists, cannibalistic devil worshipers, a young girl named Amy (Rya Guiffre) who also has psychic powers and lots of Halloween decorations used as special effects.
+And if it isn’t stopped this year, it’ll open up the gates to hell.
+Along the way there are evil scientists, cannibalistic devil worshipers, a young girl named Amy (Rya Guiffre) who also has psychic powers and lots of Halloween decorations used as special effects.

-To be fair Easter Holocaust lets us know just what kind of a film it is early on.
+To be fair, Easter Holocaust lets us know just what kind of film it is early on.
 Agent Duffer’s newspaper is actually a copy of WNY Jobs, a Buffalo-area help wanted publication.
 We can see there’s no story, just two pages of job ads.
-And since it was filmed in Western New York that explains why the few cast members who have other credits were in Len Kabasinski’s (Skull Forest, Fist Of The Vampire) films.
+And since it was filmed in Western New York, that explains why the few cast members who have other credits were in Len Kabasinski’s (Pact of Vengeance, Fist Of The Vampire) films.
 Ari Lehman (Friday the 13th, The Lurker) turns up briefly as Jason Manfredini to give the film a name to hype.

 Those of you that do find it funny enjoy it.
 I’m going to have some Cadbury Egg flavoured vodka and try to forget this exists.
 And if you want to see a good no-budget film from Buffalo, try Holland Road Massacre: The Legend Of Pigman.

 Easter Holocaust is available to stream via Glamboy Productions.
 You can check their Facebook page for details.